NachiketSaraf/command-line-user-management-system/README.md

-# Design User Management system using Command Line Interface (CLI)
+# User Management system using Command Line Interface (CLI)

 ## Features
   - Create User using command as create